janus-idp/operator/.rhdh/docs/openshift.md

 **Notes**:
 - There is a mandatory Backend Auth Key for Backstage.
 This will reference an environment variable backed by an OpenShift Secret.
 - You need to know the external URL of your Backstage instance and set it in the `app.baseUrl`, `backend.baseUrl` and `backend.cors.origin` fields of the application configuration.
-  By default, this will be named as follows: `https://backstage-<CUSTOM_RESOURCE_NAME>-<NAMESPACE_NAME>.<OPENSHIFT_CLUSTER_ROUTE_HOST>`, but if you are using a different host or sub-domain (customizable in the Custom Resource `spec.application.route` field), you will need to adjust the app configuration accordingly.
+  By default, this will be named as follows: `https://backstage-<CUSTOM_RESOURCE_NAME>-<NAMESPACE_NAME>.<OPENSHIFT_INGRESS_DOMAIN>` (you can use the `oc get ingresses.config/cluster -o jsonpath='{.spec.domain}'` command to display your ingress domain).
+  If you are using a different host or sub-domain (customizable in the Custom Resource `spec.application.route` field), you will need to adjust the application configuration accordingly.

 **Procedure**